J. Edwin Orr

-James Edwin Orr (January 15, 1912 – April 22, 1987) was a Baptist Christian minister, hymnwriter, professor, author and promoter of church revival and renewal.
+James Edwin Orr (January 15, 1912 – April 22, 1987) was an Irish-born American Baptist Christian minister, hymnwriter, professor, author and promoter of church revival and renewal.

 Biography

 James Edwin Orr was born on 15 January 1912 in Belfast in Ireland (present-day Northern Ireland), of American-British parentage.
 He was one of the five children of William Stewart Orr and Rose Orr (nee Wright).
 He studied at the College of Technology, Belfast.

 In 1930 or 1931, after spending some years as a baker, Orr began evangelising, not only in Britain but also elsewhere in Europe, as well as North America, Australia and South Africa.
 During these years he also wrote several accounts of his tours of preaching.
 On 15 January 1937 he married Ivy Muriel Carol Carlson; they would have four children.
 The Orrs evangelised in Australia (1939), China, Canada and the United States of America.
 In 1939 Orr enrolled at Northwest University.
 On 15 January 1940 he was ordained at Newark, New Jersey, into the Baptist Christian ministry.
 He received his MA from Northwest University in 1941, and his Th.D. from Northern Baptist Seminary in 1943.

 During World War II he served as a chaplain in the US Army Air Forces in the Pacific.
-After the war he continued his studies and took his Ph.D. at Oxford University in 1948, with a thesis on the evangelical awakening of 1859 in Britain.
+After the war he continued his studies and took his D.Phil at Oxford University in 1948, with a thesis on the evangelical awakening of 1859 in Britain.
 In 1949 he and his wife made the United States their permanent base, while continuing to travel the world promoting church revival and renewal.
 They eventually travelled to 150 countries.